learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

             self.is_vaccinated = True
 ```

 Great!
 Since you're using OOP to build this simulation, it makes sense to have each individual `Person` instance take care of certain details, such as determining if they are vaccinated or not.
-The `pct_vaccinated` argument is a value you'll pass into the `Simulation` class, which you can then pass along to each `Person` once our population is created to vaccinate the right amount of people.
+The `pct_vaccinated` argument is a value you'll pass into the `Simulation()` class, which you can then pass along to each `Person()` once our population is created to vaccinate the right amount of people.

-## Creating our `Simulation` Class
+## Creating our `Simulation()` class

-Creating our `Simulation` class will be a bit more involved because this class does all the heavy lifting.
+Creating our `Simulation()` class will be a bit more involved because this class does all the heavy lifting.
 You'll handle this piece by piece, and test that everything is working along the way.

 ### Writing our `__init__` method